Aaron Pettrey: 2014 season

 Pettrey had his most successful season to date for the Gladiators, making a career high 8 field goals and 106 PATs.
-He man 3 game-winning field goals, including a 36-yard shot against the Philadelphia Soul as time expired to advance to the American Conference Championship.
+He made 3 game-winning field goals, including a 36-yard shot against the Philadelphia Soul as time expired to advance to the American Conference Championship.

 Pettrey helped the Gladiators reach Arena Bowl XXVII.

 On September 29, 2014, Pettrey was placed on reassignment by the Gladiators.

 2017 season

 On June 14, 2017, Pettrey was assigned to the Gladiators.